Rub' al Khali: History

 Desertification has increased through recent millennia.
-Before desertification made the caravan trails leading across the Rub' al Khali so difficult, the caravans of the frankincense trade crossed now virtually impassable stretches of wasteland, until about 300 AD.
-It has been suggested that Ubar or Iram, a lost city, region or people, depended on such trade.
-The archaeological remains include a fortification/administration building, walls and bases of circular pillars.
+Before desertification made the caravan trails leading across the Rub' al Khali difficult, the caravans of the frankincense trade crossed now virtually impassable stretches of land, until about 300 AD.
+It has been suggested that Ubar or Iram, a lost city, region, or people, depended on such trade.
+The archaeological remains of Iram include a fortification/administration building, walls, and bases of circular pillars.
 The traces of camel tracks, unidentifiable on the ground, appear in satellite images.